mvenegas011/Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 - Criteria	Submission Requirements
 - Matches between Classifier and Pet Image Labels have both labels classified as "dogs" or "not dogs" as appropriate for the labels.: Check the displayed output and see if all matches are appropriately displayed.
 - Non-matches between Classifier and Pet Image Labels correctly classify each label as "dogs" or "not dogs": Check the displayed output and see if all non matches are appropriately displayed

-Results
-- Criteria	Submission Requirements
-- Accurate overall scores for three models by running run_models_batch.sh after writing all the code.

-All three models score as expected.